collinjennings/newSite/_posts/2016-10-31-2016-text-generation.markdown

     {'thou': 0.3333333333333333, 'with': 0.16666666666666666, 'myself': 0.16666666666666666, 'thee': 0.16666666666666666, 'them': 0.16666666666666666}

 We can choose the next word based on which words are likely to follow the first word, according to the poet's usage.
-In Shakespeares's Sonnets, *thou* is the most likely word to follow *compare*.
+In Shakespeare's Sonnets, *thou* is the most likely word to follow *compare*.

 With this process of randomly choosing words likely to follow one another we can build entire poems.
 In the following algorithm, we combine this process with a method of making the poems rhyme by matching the last word of every odd line with a random rhyming word in every even line.